houndhunger/django-restaurant-web-and-booking/README copy.md

   - **Issue**: The `reservation_preview` view was not correctly set up in the URL patterns.
   - **Solution**: Created the `reservation_preview` view and linked it properly in the URL patterns.
 Fixed the redirect by ensuring the correct path and `pk` argument were passed.

+- **Flatpickr is too large for small screens**
+  - **Problem**: The Flatpickr datepicker appears oversized and doesn't fit well on smaller screens, making the user experience cumbersome.
+  - **Issue**: The cause is likely due to Flatpickr’s default styling, which isn’t fully responsive out of the box.
+  - **Solution**: The Flatpickr calendar is now hidden on smaller screens.
+Future plans include implementing responsive adjustments or integrating a mobile-friendly datepicker.

 ### KEEP UPDATING - Unsolved Bugs
 - **Handling simultaneous reservations with the same table**
   - **Problem**: There's currently no mechanism in place to prevent two users from reserving the same table at the same time.